Fr. Charles Irvin

 And finally, at the end, they come to church again, borne this time in caskets, caskets that are covered with a white garment, a pall, to proclaim that now, clothed in Christ, they are entering into the final new life, eternal life, life clothed in Christ as He brings them home to God our Father in heaven.

-Our culture has turned clothes into a fashion industry, an industry that uses fashion to show off, to distinguish, to make statements about who is “in” and who isn’t.
+Our culture has turned clothes into a fashion industry, an industry that uses fashion to show off, to distinguish, to make statements about who is “in” and who is “out.”
 Equality is not tolerated in the world of fashion where only superiority and inferiority are tolerated.
-It is status that is exalted; equality is scorned.
+It is status that is exalted while equality is scorned.
 But if we are clothed with the best does that make us better than the rest?
 It is, after all, only clothing, pieces of fabric artfully stitched so as to reveal the curves in the human body.
-The clothing that really matters is our covering of others with our caring, compassion, and love.
+But the clothing that really matters is our covering of others with our caring, compassion, and love.

-When it comes, however, to baptism and entrance into the Christian family, status is unimportant.
+When it comes to baptism and entrance into the Christian family status is unimportant.
 One’s rank in society doesn’t matter when one processes to God’s altar.
 The symbols of status, power, and wealth are meaningless when it comes to being clothed in Christ.
 God loves each one of us with all of His love.
 In God’s eyes, the nuns who serve the pope in his Vatican apartments are as important as the most exalted of the princely Cardinals.
-Outside in St. Peter’s square, a street sweeper with his straw broom stands before God with the same status and rank as the Vatican’s Cardinal Secretary of State.
+Outside in St. Peter’s square a street sweeper with his straw broom stands before God with the same status and rank as the Vatican’s Cardinal Secretary of State.